+THE BOARD OF DIRECTORS RECOMMENDS THAT YOU VOTE FOR THE ELECTION OF ALL THE NOMINEES IN ITEM 1, AND FOR ITEMS 2, 3, 4 AND 5

+ITEM 1 -- ELECTION OF DIRECTORS

+G. RATCLIFFE, E. BROOKS, G. EDWARDS, J. HOFFMAN,H. McDONELL, A. McNALLY IV, D. MEYER, J. URQUHART, M. WALLOP

+WITHHOLD AUTHORITY

+to vote for all nominees

+listed above.

-COMMON DIVIDE ND RE INVESTMENT S HARES THE BOARD OF DIRECTORS RECOMMENDS THAT YOU NOMINEES IN ITEM 1, AND FOR I L THE ITEM 1 ELECTION OF DIRECTORS G. RATCLIFFE, E. BROOKS, G. EDWARDS, J. HOFFN H. McDONELL, A. McNALLY IV, D. MEYER, J. URQU • M. WALLOP FOR all nominees listed above, (except as marked to the contrary below).
-VITHHOLD AUTHORITY vote for all nominees listed above. / / / / (INSTRUCTION: To withhold authority to vote that nominee's name in the space provide l nominee, ı FOR AGAINST ABSTAIN ITEM 2 Ratification of the selection of Price Waterhouse as independent accountants for the year 1996. / / / / / ITEM 3 Amendment and restatement of the Company's Restated Certificate of Incorporate ion. // // / ITEM 4 Amendment to the Company's Incentive Compensation Plan. /e // / / /
+(INSTRUCTION: To withhold authority to vote for any individual nominee, write that nominee's name in the space provided below.)

+FOR AGAINST ABSTAIN ITEM 2 Ratification of the selection of Price Waterhouse as independent accountants for the year 1996. / / / / / / ITEM 3 Amendment and restatement of the Company's Restated Certificate of Incorporat ion. / / / / / / ITEM 4 Amendment to the Company's Incentiv Compensation Plan. ve / / / / / / ITEM 5 Adoption of the Company's Senior Executive Incentive Compensation Plan. / / / / 11

-Signature(S) Date
+Signature(s) Date